Cyclid/Cyclid-gh-comment-plugin/README.md

 One of either `comment` or `path` must be given.
 If both are given, `path` will take precedence.

 The repository name must be in the form of owner/repository E.g. "Cyclid/Test".
-The plugin will use the Github OAuth token is one is available to add comments to Private repositories.
+The plugin will use the Github OAuth token if one is available, to add comments to Private repositories.

-The Github plugin will add the repository owner, repository name and Pull Request ID to the context as follows:
+The Github plugin will add the repository owner, repository name and Pull Request ID to the job context as follows:

 | Name | Description |
 | --- | --- |